 Aldosterone is a steroid hormone that affects water and salt regulation in the body.
 It increases sodium ion and water reabsorption in the kidneys.

 The zona fasciculata is situated between the glomerulosa and reticularis, and is responsible for synthesizing glucocorticoids.
-These include cortisol, corticosterone, and 11-deoxycorticosterone.
+Cortisol accounts for the majority of all glucocorticoid activity and is therefore most important clinically.

 Cortisol is a steroid hormone that binds to the glucocorticoid receptor.
 It is the main hormone involved in the regulation of glucose metabolism and the stress-response mechanism.